LukasMarx/ai-food-blog/src/content/posts/Peanut Butter Chocolate Cake.md

 recipeYield: "4"
 calories: 690
 recipeCuisine: "American"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat the oven to 350°F (180°C) and grease a 9-inch (23cm) cake pan.",
     "In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.", "In a large bowl, beat together the sugar, peanut butter, oil, and vanilla extract until smooth.", "Add in the eggs, one at a time, beating well after each addition.", "Gradually mix in the dry ingredients alternately with the buttermilk, starting and ending with the dry ingredients.", "Fold in the chocolate chips.",
-  "Pour the batter into the prepared cake pan and smooth out the top.", "Bake for 30-35 minutes or until a toothpick inserted into the center comes out clean.", "Allow the cake to cool in the pan for 10 minutes before transferring to a wire rack to cool completely.", "Serve with a drizzle of chocolate sauce and a glass of milk."
+    "Pour the batter into the prepared cake pan and smooth out the top.", "Bake for 30-35 minutes or until a toothpick inserted into the center comes out clean.", "Allow the cake to cool in the pan for 10 minutes before transferring to a wire rack to cool completely.", "Serve with a drizzle of chocolate sauce and a glass of milk.", ]
-]
 ---

 ## Why Peanut Butter Chocolate Cake is a Great Idea